 Figure 5.
-The Oxford COVID-19 Government Response Tracker’s Stringy Index for Rwanda with average trendline from January 2020 to present (Figure and Analysis by Authors)
+The Oxford COVID-19 Government Response Tracker’s Stringy Index for Cuba with average trendline from January 2020 to present (Figure and Analysis by Authors)

 As the pandemic spread throughout Latin America, Cuba became a relative regional success story.
 Explanatory factors included Cuba’s universal health system, particularly the services provided by family doctors and nurses at the first level of care [29].
 Other measures included Cuba’s previous history controlling communicable diseases, the swift closing of borders, the restriction of movement across the country, and nationally manufactured pharmaceuticals, which proved effective at controlling some of the more severe COVID-19 symptoms [29, 30].
 However, despite the prevalence of locally available doctors, there were still urban-rural disparities in the level of care offered and available throughout the pandemic [29].
 We also note that though Cuba garnered praise for its response to COVID-19, its economy was hit hard, and the pandemic amplified pre-existing social inequities [11].